ulysse-gen/toby-bot/README.md

 # Todo:
 - Implementation of t!lockdown command. > Will look into it, may take a little bit to get the whole thing in my mind

-- Cleaning up Toby's code to run more efficiently. > Constantly working on it when changing bit of codes here and there

 - Make the permission scan all in once not one by one (User, Internal Role, Role, Channel, Guild). > Will work on it later, im tired of playing with permissions rn

 - Add a permission (optionnal) priority. > Will work on it later, im tired of playing with permissions rn

-- Implementation of t!russianroulette command. > Started working on it

 - Auto Moderation Phase/ Version 4. > Should start working on it soonish, will take some time, may implement slowly